Mohamed-A-Analytics/Mohamed-A-Analytics/README.md

 ## 👨‍💻 About Me
 I am a passionate Data Analyst focused on transforming raw data into meaningful insights.
-I specialize in Excel dashboards, Power BI visualizations, SQL reporting, and Python data analysis.
+I specialize in Excel dashboards, Power BI visualizations, SQL reporting, Python data analysis, and Tableau analytics.
 My goal is to build clean, accurate, and business-ready analytical solutions that support decision-making.

 ---